 “Who are you people?...
 Who is in charge?...
 I want some answers dammit!”

--Roy Neary (Richard Dreyfuss) to his Government interviewers during a debriefing after he was caught snooping around the base of Devil’s Tower.
+-Roy Neary (Richard Dreyfuss) to Government interviewers during a debriefing after he's caught snooping around the base of Devil’s Tower.

 CoverUps.com Rating: 4 UFOs

 It is soon discovered that Devil’s Tower is where aliens wish to make official contact with mankind.
 Neary is not the only one privy to such alien invitations.
 Cut to an international UFO French guy – François Truffaut, who is running around the globe tracking down the meaning behind a cryptic melodious tune and cruise ships that disappear and reappear in high desert steppes.

 In collaboration with the Truffaut, the U.S. Government prepares a point of “first contact” be setting up a highly secretive military base in the rocky foothills of Devil’s Tower.
 Why the aliens choose this place versus, say, a parking lot at Wal-Mart we can only assume because it's just a darn cool looking place to gather everyone together for a UFO biker-style pep rally.

 So the U.S. Government and a crack squad of scientist led by Truffaut, drum up a fake gas leak to deter citizens that might wander toward the top secret designated site.
 But, alas, many people who have relatives that disappeared are also receiving the implanted symbol of the mountain.
 Like Neary, when they see Devil’s Tower being evacuated on TV, they too are drawn to it like moths, eh, humans to a beckoning UFO light.
 Yes, this is where first contact is going down.
 They know it.
 Somebody put it in their head and Government wants to keep it on the down low.